santisemhan/Serverless-Framework-Basics/README.md

 module.exports = Response;
 ```
 And make the handler for the lambda.
-In this case we are going to make a handler to get a user.
+In this case we are going to make a handler to get a user

 ```bash
 import { users } from '../../../../_mock/users.js'